jwilsonwhite/PDC_book/Ch11/ReadMe.txt

 (Fig. 11.7 was created using Adobe Illustrator)

-(Figs. 11.8 and 11.9 were redrawn using Adobe Illustrator based on figures in White et al. 2010, Ecological Applications)
+(Figs. 11.9 and 11.10 were redrawn using Adobe Illustrator based on figures in White et al. 2010, Ecological Applications)

-decisionplot.m creates Fig. 11.10, based on results from White et al. 2010, Ecological Applications.
+decisionplot.m creates Fig. 11.11, based on results from White et al. 2010, Ecological Applications.

+(Fig. 11.12 was redrawn using Adobe Illustrator based on figures in White et al. 2013, Conservation Letters)